-Wisemen keep their personal finance and business finance separated so that in case of a disastrous outcome of the business, there’s no impact to personal savings and investment.
+Wisemen keep their personal finance and business finance separated so that in case of a disastrous outcome of the business, there’s no impact on personal savings and investment.

-You not only need to plan carefully but hire experienced professional or CPAs to help you in the process.
+You not only need to plan carefully but hire experienced professionals or CPAs to help you in the process.

-Finally, retirement is the most important live event that you should plan for.
+Finally, retirement is the most important life event that you should plan for.
 In fact, the planning starts from the very moment you join the workforce.

 Retirement planning starts from the moment you put a portion of your first paycheck in your retirement account and ends when you withdraw the last installment before you rest in peace.

 Some of us might prefer working in our retirement to stay active mentally and socially, but the story changes if it’s at a job we don’t like and for money, we depend on.